1024inc/engineering-blog/eng-paths/sr_software_engineer_3.md

 - Technical expert in most key components and solid on 2 products.
 - Expert in primary focus area (BE/FE/Data/or DevOps).
 - Strong proficiency in all other technologies across the codebase and infrastructure.

-- Thrives in ambiguous scopes throughout Engineering, defining the results we need to aim for and how to get there. .
+- Thrives in ambiguous scopes throughout Engineering, defining the outcomes we need to aim for and how to get there. .
 - Acts as expert and executor on driving the whole engineering department to the best technical and company outcomes.

 </td></tr>